MrRamyg/docs-test/docs/Legal/tos.md

 <details>
 <summary><strong>14.
 Limitations of Liability</strong></summary>

-NexArisDS is not liable for:
+NexArisDS is not responsible for:
-- Indirect, incidental, or consequential damages.
+- Indirect or consequential damages.
-- Data loss, revenue loss, or service disruptions.
+- Loss of data, revenue, or service availability.

 </details>